cryptocracy/souq/README.md

 #### Send Funds to Project
 * If Alice's `Project` is a worthy cause, Bob is able to send funds to the specified payment address
 	* Bob sees the goal amount
-	* Bob sees the payment address
+	* Bob sees the payment address qr code, upon click is presented with funding options (wallet select)
 	* Bob can specify how much he would like to send
 	* The transaction is executed upon confirmation